 Evaluating the main competitors in the market;

-The discovery phase is meant to define all of the technical requirements of your website, and ensure that they can be implemented within your timeframe and your budget.
+The discovery phase is, essentially, meant to define all of the technical requirements of your website, and ensure that they can be implemented within your timeframe and budget.
 In fact, the discovery process is the most essential stage of the software development life cycle.

 A discovery phase helps the team to understand the concept of the project better.
 So, the team can underline and evaluate the main drivers of the project rather than just followed by the proposed solution of the client.
 Once the expert team understands the project background they can suggest alternative solutions.
 Somewhat than a client (who doesn’t have a required background) might not even think is possible to implement.
 Such solutions are often either better, or cheaper than those proposed by the client.

 The discovery phase is a collective work with a focus on the common goal - produce a high-quality product.
-In our practice, the team of specialists gathered together while discussing the project.
-The major participants are a business analyst, UI-UX designer, back end developer, front end developer, quality assurance (QA) specialist, project coordinator.
+So, the entire team should be involved in a process.
+A business analyst, UI-UX designer, web developer/mobile developer, and project manager are must-have members of the discovery phase.

-As the team of experts moves through the discovery phase, we produce certain documentation to capture all findings along with any follow-up actions that need to be further explored or answered.
-These documents are typically stored within a central location (such as shared Drive) and made available to all members of the project team.
-The documentation provides answers to the following questions:
+Yes.
+As the team of experts moves through the discovery phase, documentation is produced to capture all the key findings along with any follow-up actions that need to be further explored/answered.
+These documents are typically stored within a central location (such as shared drive or wiki) and made available to all members of the project team.
+The documentation provides answers to the questions:

 Who are the current project team and what are their responsibilities?

 What are the potential risks identified and what are their impacts?